 Sunday nights in this house are a buzz of activity.
 For me.
 Everyone else seems chilled out after the weekend.
 On a typical Sunday I spend the evening making sure my outfit is planned for the morning, packing my laptop bag, preparing snacks, and finding my train ticket.
-That’s just work related tasks.
+That’s just work related tasks to get ready for next week.

 Then there’s the other getting-ready-for-the-week stuff like meal planning for the week ahead, and checking whose birthday we have forgotten so I can apologise.
 I’m really not on top of all this stuff.